French Income Tax

 Remember to list all your financial accounts held outside France.
 This includes current, savings, and investment accounts - as well as foreign life policies.

-The fines for non-declaration are now substantial:1500€ for each year that the account should have been declared - increasing to 10000€ if the account is held in an offshore country (without a dual tax treaty) such as the Channel Islands or Isle of Man.
+French fines for non-declaration are substantial:1500€ for each year that the account should have been declared - increasing to 10000€ if the account is held in an offshore country (without a dual tax treaty) such as the Channel Islands or Isle of Man.
 In some circumstances these fines can even be increased to 5% of the account balance if the latter is over 50000€.

 OPTIMISATION : HOW TO REDUCE FRENCH INCOME TAX